keeps/roda-in/README.md

 1. Choose a working folder in your file system (panel on the left).
 This will serve as the root of your project.
 2. Choose or create a classification scheme (panel on the center).
 There's two options:
   - Load a classification scheme.
-You can obtain a classification scheme from RODA reposiory, for example.
+You can obtain a classification scheme from RODA repository, for example.
   - Create a new classification scheme.
 3. Drag files/folders from the left panel to the center panel into the appropriate node in the classification scheme.
 4. Choose the type of data and metadata association.
 This will have impact on the number and structure of the SIPs created.